- 0.1 Conduction Abnormalities

 SA node ≫ AV node ≫ His Bundle ≫ bundle branches

-When looking at conduction problems, you are best to look at whichever lead shows p waves most clearly.
+When looking at conduction abnormalities, you are best to look at whichever lead shows p waves most clearly.
 This is usually lead II or V1.

 The PR interval the time taken for the depolarisation to spread from the SA node to the ventricular muscle.
 This should not be greater than 0.2s – i.e. 1 big square.